jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Young Vortex Dragon.md

 RacialMods:
 Languages: Abyssal, Celestial, Common, Draconic, Infernal
 SQ: agile, galactic emissary, no breath, starflight
+SpecialAbilities:
+  Agile (Ex): >
-SpecialAbilities: Agile (Ex) Vortex dragons have good maneuverability when flying regardless of their age or size.
-Alien Presence (Su) A vortex dragon's alien presence bends space.
+    Vortex dragons have good maneuverability when flying regardless of their age or size.
+  Alien Presence (Su): >
+    A vortex dragon's alien presence bends space.
 A creature that fails its saving throw treats all other creatures as if they were under the effects of blur (or displacement if the target has 4 or fewer Hit Dice) for 5d6 rounds.
+  Collapsing Breath (Su): >
-Collapsing Breath (Su) Instead of a cone of fire, an ancient or older vortex dragon can suck a single target into its maw.
+    Instead of a cone of fire, an ancient or older vortex dragon can suck a single target into its maw.
 If the target fails its Reflex save (DC equal to breath weapon), it is swallowed whole and takes 6d6 points of bludgeoning damage per round.
 A creature can cut itself out by dealing 30 points of damage with a light or one-handed piercing or slashing weapon.
 A vortex dragon's interior has an AC of 26.
+  Fragmented Strike (Su): >
-Fragmented Strike (Su) An adult or older vortex dragon can strike with its bite through a rift in space.
+    An adult or older vortex dragon can strike with its bite through a rift in space.
 This allows it to make its bite attack against a target anywhere within the radius of its alien presence as long as the dragon can see the creature.
 This doesn't apply to attacks of opportunity.
+  Galactic Emissary (Su): >
-Galactic Emissary (Su) A young or older vortex dragon halves the time of any starflight journey.
+    A young or older vortex dragon halves the time of any starflight journey.
 In addition, it's immune to any effect that bars extradimensional travel.
 SpellsKnown: Sorcerer Spells Known (CL 1st; concentration +4)  1st (4/day)-feather fall, true strike  0 (at will)-arcane mark, detect magic, message, read magic
 SpellsPrepared:
 SpellDomains: